rhysd/Tui/README.md

 - `onStart(ctx)`: When application started
 - `onTweetStatus(tw, ctx)`: When a tweet appears in application's timeline. `tw` is a DOM element which represents a tweet.
+- `onKeymap`: An object value whose keys are keymap name and values are the corresponding process.

 The `ctx` parameter is an instance of [`AppContext` class](./webview/context.ts).
 Interface definition is [described in TypeScript code](./webview/plugin_manager.ts).